hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Parallel Numbering and C Interface Assembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The C example uses a simple global unknown ordering
+The C example uses a rank-contiguous global unknown ordering.
+Within each rank,
+owned unknowns are ordered

 .. math::

    [\,x\text{-faces}\,][\,y\text{-faces}\,][\,z\text{-faces}\,][\,cells\,],

 with inactive face blocks omitted for 1D/2D prefix-active meshes.
-MPI ranks own
-contiguous row ranges of this global ordering.
-Each rank creates IJ objects for
-its local row range, sets conservative row-size bounds, and inserts only owned
-rows.
-Off-rank columns are legal IJ columns and are resolved by
-``HYPRE_IJMatrixAssemble``.
+The Cartesian
+rank grid is selected automatically by default and can be set explicitly with
+``-P``/``--procs <px> <py> <pz>``.
+The product must match the MPI size, and
+inactive dimensions must have partition count ``1``.

+Faces are owned by the rank on their high-coordinate side, with the global high
+boundary face owned by the last rank in that direction.
+Cells are owned by their
+Cartesian subdomain.
+Each rank builds a local CSR slab over its contiguous row
+range and passes it to hypredrive, with off-rank columns left as global column
+indices.

 The dofmap is supplied explicitly: